Easy Guide for Connecting VictoriaMetrics to a Grafana Data Source

 How VictoriaMetrics Is Used in Practice

-VictoriaMetrics is commonly deployed by SRE and infrastructure teams as a scalable, Prometheus-compatible backend for time-series metrics.
+VictoriaMetrics is commonly deployed by SRE and infrastructure teams as a scalable, Prometheus-compatible time-series database.
 In many environments, it serves as long-term storage for Prom data, allowing teams to retain metrics for months or years without the operational complexity of large Prometheus setups.
 Because it supports standard PromQL, existing dashboards and alerting rules can continue to work without modification.

 In practice, VictoriaMetrics is often used to centralize metrics from multiple environments, such as Kubernetes clusters, cloud infrastructure, and bare-metal systems, into a single queryable datastore.
 Teams frequently ingest data via Prometheus remote_write, OpenTelemetry collectors, or custom exporters and use VictoriaMetrics as the durable storage layer behind these collectors.
 This separation of collection and storage makes monitoring pipelines easier to scale and operate.